NaphatCode/Titanic/md/medium.md

 This section inspires a further analysis to find potential predictor for survival :

-1. Correlation between age-survival.
+1. Relationship between age-survival.

-2. Correlation between Parch-SibSp-survival
+2. Relationship between Parch-SibSp-survival

 , which will be explored through graphical method in later section.

-## Qualitative
+## Qualitative Attributes

 Before we investigate correlation between quantitative variables and survival of passenger further, let's take a good look at our **qualitative variables**.